-NicK BLair Chaplaincy, Teacher of Religious Studies
+NicK BLair School Chaplain, Teacher of Religious Studies

 Being Chaplain at Merchiston is very much like being a parish priest in a village.
 I am involved in nearly every aspect of community life, the highs and the lows, the celebrations and the difficult times too.
 To use a theological phrase it is “incarnational ministry” getting alongside staff and pupils, supporting and encouraging and hopefully too showing the value of the spiritual in an increasingly secular world.

-15 years have gone by in a flash: my son was 8 weeks old when we came here; he is now doing his GCSEs.
+My time here really has gone by in a flash: my son was 8 weeks old when we came here; he is now doing his GCSEs.

 I love cooking, as often as time permits.